chuve/swagger-multi-file-spec/README.md

 Check the [index.js](https://github.com/chuve/swagger-multi-file-spec/blob/master/index.js) file and copy and reuse multiFileSwagger function in your code.

-If you want to launch the example do next steps:
+If you want to launch the example - please, do next steps:

 - `yarn install` - install dependencies
 - `yarn run start` - run server (be sure that port 9000 is not busy on you local machine or change it :))